sangstar/quantizer/README.md

 ## More to come..

-- General cleanup in to a proper library
 - More agnostic resource monitoring (not just CPU)
 - Perplexity calculations based on first N encountered samples rather than on an arbitrary dataset